 We will then undertake robust variance estimation meta-analyses according to intervention type, outcome and timepoint, considering up to six months from baseline as short-term, six months to two years and mid-term, and beyond two years as long-term.
 Robust variance estimation meta-analysis is a method that permits the inclusion of more than one effect estimate per study in a meta-analysis; this is in contrast to standard meta-analysis models that assume independence between individual effect estimates.
 It is common in meta-analysis of psychosocial interventions for outcome evaluations to present multiple relevant effect estimates per outcome (e.g. multiple estimates of child behavioural problems).
 This method will permit use of all relevant information from included studies.
-Within each meta-analysis, we will examine heterogeneity using a combination of Cochran's Q, tau-squared and I. Where heterogeneity is substantial (I >50%), we will scrutinise included studies to hypothesise and explore the reasons for this.
+Within each meta-analysis, we will examine heterogeneity using a combination of Cochran's Q, tau-squared and I2.
+Where heterogeneity is substantial (I2 >50%), we will scrutinise included studies to hypothesise and explore the reasons for this.

 Equity effects will be categorized according to PROGRESS-Plus (57).
 The domains are: place; race/ethnicity; occupation; gender/sex; religion; education; socioeconomic status; social capital; discriminated characteristics; relationship features; and time-dependent relationships.
 Data will be reported in adherence to the PRISMA E-2012 extension (58).
+Analysis of equity effects will be conducted with studies where moderation and interaction effects are presented.
 We will use harvest plots to assess equity effects and meta-regression to test whether characteristics of study populations are associated with effectiveness.
 Intervention harms will be treated in accordance with the PRISMA harms extension (59).